Model Pruning Enables Efficient Federated Learning on Edge Devices

 \textbf{Pruning configurations.} The initial pruning stage is done on the personal computer client.
 We end the initial pruning stage either when the model size is ``stable'', or when it exceeds certain maximum number of iterations.
 We consider the model size as ``stable'' when its relative change is below $10\%$ for $5$ consecutive reconfigurations.

-For adaptive pruning, to ensure convergence of the last term on the RHS of (\ref{eq:convergence}) in Theorem~\ref{theorem:convergence}, we exponentially decrease the number of \textit{non-zero} prunable parameters in $\mathcal{P}$ over rounds (see Table~\ref{tab:hyperparam}).
+For adaptive pruning, to ensure convergence of the last term on the RHS of (\ref{eq:convergence}) in Theorem~\ref{theorem:convergence}, we exponentially decrease the number of \textit{non-zero} prunable parameters in $\mathcal{P}$ over rounds.
 We note that $\mathcal{P}$ includes both zero and non-zero parameters, hence the size of $\mathcal{P}$ itself may not decrease.
 For a given size of $\mathcal{P}$, the $|\mathcal{P}|$ parameters with the smallest magnitude belong to $\mathcal{P}$ that can be pruned (or added back), and the rest belong to $\overline{\mathcal{P}}$ that cannot be pruned.

 Biases (if any) in the DNNs are not pruned.
 In ResNet-18, BatchNorm layers and downsampling layers are not pruned since the number of parameters in such layers is negligible compared to the size of convolutional and fully-connected layers.

-\textbf{Lottery ticket analysis.} To verify whether the final model from adaptive pruning is a lottery ticket~\citep{frankle2018the,morcos2019one}, we reinitialize this converged model using the original random seed, and compare its accuracy vs. \textit{round} curve with (i) conventional FL, (ii) random reinitialization (same architecture as the lottery ticket but initialized with a different random seed), and (iii) SNIP.
+\textbf{Lottery ticket analysis.} To verify whether the final model from adaptive pruning is a lottery ticket~\cite{frankle2018the,morcos2019one}, we reinitialize this converged model using the original random seed, and compare its accuracy vs. \textit{round} curve with (i) conventional FL, (ii) random reinitialization (same architecture as the lottery ticket but initialized with a different random seed), (iii) SNIP, and (iv) SynFlow.

 \textbf{Hyperparameters.} The hyperparameters above are chosen empirically only with coarse tuning by experience.
 We observe that our and other methods are insensitive to these hyperparameters.
 Hence, we do not perform fine tuning on any parameter.